 Any information you share during your session will be treated with the strictest confidentiality as allowed by law.
 In accordance with ethical and legal standards, this information will not be disclosed to anyone without your written consent, except in very specific circumstances as required by law.

 Setting Up An Appointment

-Learn more about Counseling Services using the menu below.
+Learn more about counseling services at the College using the expandable menu below.

 Michelle Hastings, M.Ed., Ph.D., Licensed Psychologist

-If you are in crisis, such as having thoughts of suicide, or if you are a faculty or staff member that is concerned about a student during regular business hours, please contact Dr. Michelle Hastings, Rebecca Jones, director of academic support, or another student affairs staff member directly in person, via email, or phone immediately.
-If you are unable to reach a counselor or student affairs staff member please contact STLCOP Security at 314.446.SAFE (7233).
+If you are in crisis, such as having thoughts of suicide, or if you are a faculty or staff member that is concerned about a student during regular business hours, please contact Dr. Michelle Hastings, director of the counseling center, Rebecca Jones, assistant vice president for student affiars, or another student affairs staff member directly in person, via email, or phone immediately.
+If you are unable to reach a counselor or student affairs staff member please contact campus security at 314.446.SAFE (7233).